 - 1. A course can apply toward only one (1) distribution requirement (i.e., Communication Skills, Quantitative Skills, Humanities, Social Sciences and Natural Sciences).
-The exception is for Oral Communications, which is a local degree requirement. - 2.
-Excess credits earned in distribution areas (i.e., Communication Skills, Quantitative Skills, Humanities, Social Sciences and Natural Sciences) can be used to fulfill the Specified Elective requirement. - 3.
+The exception is for Oral Communications, which is a local degree requirement.
+When meeting the Oral Communications requirement, the same course can be applied to the degree requirement and to the distribution area. - 2.
+Excess credits earned in distribution areas (i.e., Communication Skills, Quantitative Skills, Humanities, Social Sciences and Natural Sciences) can be used to fulfill the Elective requirements. - 3.
 Credit by Challenge coursework will meet academic residency requirements.